What Are the Legal Axle Weight Limits for Commercial Trucks?

 What Is the Federal Maximum Gross Vehicle Weight for a Truck?

-Safety guidelines set by the federal government establish legal weight limits for a loaded semi-truck and trailer.
+Ah, the good ol’ federal government.
+They set the safety guidelines that inform legal weight limits for a loaded semi-truck and trailer.
 Factors that determine this weight limit include:

-• The federal bridge weight formula (a maximum legal weight-to-length ratio)
+• The federal bridge weight formula (maximum legal weight-to-length ratio)

 • Maximum legal weights allowed per group of axles